-The provisions of a will only affect the disposition of the individual´s probate estate.
+Not all of a person's wealth passes under his will.
 Many assets are transferred at death outside of the probate estate and without regard to the terms of the will.
 Assets owned jointly with rights of survivorship by two or more individuals will automatically be owned by the surviving individual(s) at the death of one owner.

 An effective estate plan coordinates the disposition of all of an individual´s property and financial resources.
 In most instances this requires more than just the preparation of a valid will.

-If the grantor was serving alone as trustee, a successor trustee is appointed according to the terms of the trust document.
+If the grantor was serving alone as trustee, a successor trustee is appointed according to the terms of the trust agreement.
 The successor trustee then is responsible for distributing the trust assets, or retaining the assets in further trust, as directed by the document.

 The assets that are held or received by the trust can remain in trust long after the grantor’s death.
 This allows the grantor to keep a trust in place for a spouse, children, grandchildren or even great-grandchildren.

 The expenses to administer ongoing trusts for the benefit of the grantor´s family or other beneficiaries are lower than the expenses incurred for testamentary trusts created by a will.
-For example, trusts created under a revocable trust document are not subject to an annual review by the court nor required to file annual accountings with the Commissioner of Accounts.
+For example, trusts created under a revocable trust agreement are not subject to an annual review by the court nor required to file annual accountings with the Commissioner of Accounts.
 Appointment of additional or successor trustees are also handled privately without the need for a court order.

 First, if the grantor becomes unable to serve as trustee for health or other reasons, a successor trustee steps in to manage the trust for the grantor´s benefit.
 The trustee invests the assets prudently, and pays the grantor´s debts and living expenses.
 The living trust is generally safer than a general power of attorney for purposes of managing the grantor’s property in the event of his or her incapacity.

 A power of attorney is a document created by the “principal” naming an “agent” to act for him or her with respect to management of the principal’s property and financial affairs.
 A “general” power of attorney is written very broadly to permit the agent to do almost anything that the principal could do himself or herself.
-A “durable” power of attorney remains effective in the event of the principal´s disability or incapacity.
-A power of attorney:
+The following language is common in a power of attorney:

 Clients with minor children have special estate planning issues to address.
 First, the clients should name a guardian or guardians for the custody of their children until they reach majority (age 18).
 The guardians are typically nominated in the will.
 The actual appointment of the guardian(s) is made by court order, but the nomination of the guardian(s) by the parent or parents is routinely honored.
 The guardian makes the day-to-day decisions that the parents would otherwise make if alive, for example, where the children will live, the schools they will attend, etc.